 MOTHERS TEMPLE & THE MELTING PARAISO U.F.O.

-LISTEN TO THIS RELEASE VIA BANDCAMP
+LISTEN TO THIS RELEASE VIA BANDCAMP BELOW

 Returning to their Acid Mothers Temple & The Melting Paraiso UFO moniker, Kawabata Makoto and his fellow psych jam explorers have let loose one of their most varied, extensive discs to date.
 Acid Motherly Love is a prog rock banquet, which maintains its fuzzy psych credentials without losing a sense of narrative.
 Take the twenty-one minute three-parter 'Douchebag': it all starts off as a tranquil spoken word piece set against a backdrop of organ and acoustic guitar, only to switch to full-blown hard rocking sonic blitzkrieg, eventually winding down into a lengthy passage of feedback and oscillator tones.
 It's like the Grateful Dead tackling Rush's A Farewell To Kings.
 Probably.
 After all that, there's a bit of a comedown in the shape of 'Traitors With Beautiful Hearts', a sprawling four minutes of disconnected sound elements, and palate-cleansing loopiness that piles into 'Astro Elvis ESP', an all-out fuzz fest and ring modulator workout.
 Weirdest of all is set closer 'Johnny Johnny Jerusalem', a nutty a cappella piece featuring the kind of sound poem silliness you might hear from a jetlagged Jaap Blonk.

-TO BUY ANY AVAILABLE RIOT SEASON RELEASES, PLEASE VISIT THE LABEL WEBSHOP BY CLICKING IMAGE ABOVE.
-THANKS.
+TO BUY ANY AVAILABLE RIOT SEASON RELEASE DIRECT FROM THE LABEL, PLEASE VISIT OUR WEBSHOP BY CLICKING THE IMAGE ABOVE.